DougFalconieri/Presentation3/Presentation3.md

 * In this presentation, I plan to cover various aspects of the Ember.js framework by using to build a sample app.
     * I always finding that creating a somewhat realistic application is the best way to learn a new technology.
-* The application code will be included in the `src` folder in the presentation directory.
+* The application will be (the start of) an Agile-planning that tracks tasks.
-    * I will link to relevant files as I discuss them.
+* The application code is included in the `src` folder in the presentation directory.
-* The application itself will also be hosted on github.
+* The application itself is hosted [here](http://dougfalconieri.github.io/Presentation3).

 ##Getting Started